paweln1975/mj-dp/README.md

 ### Builder
 * motivation: creating object with 10 arguments constructor is not good idea
-* allow constructing object piece by piece by providing special API (building object in several steps)
+* allows constructing object piece by piece by providing special API (building object in several steps)
 * examples in Java: StringBuilder
 * ofter implemented with fluent interface by using method chaining (each Builder method returns the reference to the Builder itself)
 * the object to be constructed has a private constructor available only for the builder